happybeing/vdash/README.md

 and [linemux](https://github.com/jmagnuson/linemux) to monitor node logfiles on the local machine.

-**Status:** working on Windows, MacOS and Linux and helping with Fleming testnets.
+**Status:** working on Windows, MacOS and Linux with local and public test networks.

-`vdash` is already capable of monitoring multiple logfiles on the local machine, so it wouldn't be hard to monitor multiple remote nodes by having them publish updates to their logfiles (e.g. using a web server) and appending changes to local copies monitored by `vdash`, but this is not on the roadmap.
-There may even be existing tools that could do this so if anyone wants to look into that it would be great as I'm only making minor changes at the moment.
+`vdash` is already capable of monitoring multiple logfiles on the local machine so it wouldn't be hard to monitor multiple remote nodes by having a script pull logfiles from remote nodes to local copies monitored by `vdash`, but this is not on the roadmap.
+There may be existing tools that could do this so if anyone wants to look into that it would be great as I'm only making minor changes at the moment.

 Here's an early `vdash` (v0.2.0) working with a local testnet node:
 <img src="./screenshots/vdash-v.0.2.4.gif" alt="screenshot of vdash v0.2.0">